Gottschalk of Orbais: Writings

 For many years he was believed to be the author of the Eclogue of Theodulus (Ecolga Theoduli) because both Theodulus and Gottscalk both mean "servant of God" in their respective languages, and because Gottschalk is believed to have known some Greek and the use of Greek names in the dialogue.
 This authorship theory was disputed by Karl Strecker in 1924.
 Strecker showed the writing style (poetic meter) of Theodulus was different.
 Most scholars now agree that Gottschalk was not the author of the Ecolga.

 Legacy

-There are multiple parralers with the views of Gottschalk and the Protestant reformers, which is why some see him as a forerunner of Protestantism.
+There are multiple parallels with the views of Gottschalk and the Protestant reformers, which is why some see him as a forerunner of Protestantism.
 His views share most similarities with John Calvin, his similarities include the doctrine of justification by faith alone, which his views seem to have mirrored.

-Calvinist historians such as Ussher also sided with Gottschalk for his predestinarian views.
+The 17th century Anglican Archbishop James Ussher also sided with Gottschalk for his predestinarian views.